WORKSHOP ON THE USE OF AI

 We also bring back craftmanship, rather than taking it away.

-Writing is not technical only, it is equally an art.
+Writing is not only technical, it is equally an art.
 AI actually can amplify what makes us human.
 As Stabel (2025) writes: ‘There's a peculiar paradox here: AI [A technology] forces us to consider what is truly human in education.
 We must learn to trust ourselves more.
 And perhaps that will lead to a revaluation of craftsmanship and human expertise.’

-In this workshop we don’t take that away from you, instead, quite to the contrary, we create more space and time for you, to actually enjoy your writing.
-As the philosopher Richard Sennett (2009) writes about how the hand can think.
+In this workshop we do not take that craftmanship away from you, instead, quite on the contrary, we create more space and time for you, to actually enjoy your writing.
+The philosopher Richard Sennett (2009) writes about how the hand can think.
 His work is an exploration of craftsmanship - the desire to do a job well for its own sake - as a template for living.

 We offer this AI workshop so that you can get started.
-And become smarter with your time, energy and cost investment, whilst you’re also better aware of what to do and what not to do with your published and unpublished work.
+Become smarter with your time, energy and cost investment, while you are also more aware of what to do and what not to do with your published and unpublished work.

-There is a differentiation space for those who are already more familiar with AI, as they dive into so called ‘local AI’.
+There is a ‘differentiation space’ for those who are already more familiar with AI, as they are encouraged to explore ‘local AI’ and the EduGenAI pilot.

-Afterwards, we have both an immediate touch based, and a reflection session remotely with you as coordinator, evaluating impact and spin-off.
-We usually do this 1 season after the workshop for the most authentic and genuine evaluation and way forward.
+Post workshop, we touch base with you, and reflect remotely with you as coordinator, to evaluate impacts and possible spin-offs.
+We usually do this 1 season (3 months) after the workshop for the most authentic and genuine evaluation and way forward.

 MEET THE TRAINERS AND THEIR EXPERTISE